-Starting September 2011, I began to collect the weekly mass-produced flyer from my neighborhood grocery store.
+In September 2011, I began collecting the weekly mass-produced flyer from my Queens, New York neighborhood grocery store.
 Utilizing the graphic design of the flyer as the visual structure of the contemporary still life, I use black paint to redact information resulting in new obscure patterns of information.
 The piece is hung sequentially determined by the date of each flyers issue.